jc52766/jbook/optimisation.typ

 \
 + Create options (xo)\
 + Randomly solve (xs) selecting from options\
-+ Only the aggregate of xs will be our problem (xp) to solve knowing only it and xo whilst being blind to xs\
++ Only the column sum of xs will be our problem (xp) to solve knowing only it and xo whilst being blind to xs\
 + Solve it\
 \
 ```j